What Does the Tax Code K Mean?

 The most common reason for the K tax code is that an individual owes tax from previous years for example if they are employed and self-employed.
 Another reason is that an individual is receiving taxable state benefits outside of their employment such as a pension or the individual is in receipt of company benefits.

-HMRC will work this tax code by adding the amount of untaxed income to the individuals gross salary.
+HMRC will work the tax code by adding the amount of untaxed income or tax debt to an individual’s gross salary.
 The amount of untaxed income will become the tax code, with the last digit removed.

-The tax code K700 means someone has untaxed income of £7,000 being added to their gross salary for the tax year.
+The tax code K700, for example, means someone has untaxed income of £7,000 being added to their gross salary for the tax year.
 If the individual is being paid monthly, £583.33 (£7,000 ÷ 12) will be added to their monthly gross pay.

-What to Do If You Don’t Think You Should Be on a K Tax Code
+What to Do If You Are on a K Tax Code Wrongly

 It’s always worth double-checking your tax code because HMRC can make changes by mistake or don’t know about changes in your personal circumstances.
-If you think you have been given the wrong tax code, then firstly speak to your employer and check what paperwork they have received from HMRC.
+If you think you are on the wrong tax code, then first speak to your employer and check what paperwork they have received from HMRC.
 You should have received a copy of the same paperwork, but it may not have arrived.
 So they may be able to shed some light on the situation.